Prendre rendez-vous

 • Pas de boucles infinies

-• Pas d'accès mémoire invalid
+• Pas d'accès mémoire invalide

 • Pas de kernel panic possible

-• Terminaison garantie (<1M instructions)
+• Terminaison garantie (moins de 1M instructions)

 // Exemple eBPF program (simplifié)